vithubati/go-notifier/README.md

 # Notifier

-Notifier is a GO library for sending notifications to external clients using webhooks.
+Notifier is a GO library for sending notifications to external messaging applications.

 ### To do